 Rule #4 When we talk about generic plural countable nouns, we don’t use definite article.

 Here, we don’t say, ‘the Rabbits’.
 We simply omit the definite article.

-Here, we don’t say, ‘the Kolkata’.
-Remember there are few exceptions which we have already learned in the definite article rules.
+Explanation Here, we don’t say, ‘the Kolkata’.
+Remember there are few exceptions that we have already learned in the definite article rules.

-Rule#9.
-If any noun comes with numerical number, then definite article should not be used before that noun.
+Rule #9 If any noun comes with a numerical number, then definite article should not be used before that noun.

 Here, we say, ‘by AIRBUS 737’ instead of ‘by the AIRBUS 737’.

 Rule #10 When acronym or abbreviation pronounce as a single word, we don’t use definite article.